What is GOPPAR?

 - GOP = $3.5 million

-So this means in the chosen year, each individual room is earning a profit of $96.
+So this means in the chosen year, each individual room is earning an average profit of $96.

 Why should you use the GOPPAR formula at your hotel?